Associated Press v. Budowich

 Associated Press v.
 Taylor Budowich, Karoline C. Leavitt, and Susan Wiles is a pending court case before a three-judge panel of the United States Court of Appeals for the District of Columbia Circuit concerning the decision by President Donald Trump's White House staff to bar the Associated Press (AP) from certain press events until the AP agrees to refer to the Gulf of Mexico as the "Gulf of America".

 Background

 Associated Press

 The AP counts many of the largest newspapers and broadcasters in the United States as members, and many more subscribe to the AP's wire reports.
 The AP Stylebook has been the American journalism industry's authoritative style guide for English grammar and terminology since the 1950s.
-Conservative allies of President Trump have criticized the Stylebook of bias for recent changes emphasizing inclusive language.
+Conservative allies of President Trump have criticized the Stylebook for bias over recent changes emphasizing inclusive language.

 White House press corps

 The White House press corps attends news briefings and other events at the White House to provide public visibility into executive branch activities.
 As part of its reporting on government affairs, the AP has participated in the press corps since its creation.
 In 1977, the U.S. Court of Appeals for the District of Columbia Circuit ruled in Sherrill v.
 Knight that the White House had a limited right to deny a press pass based on "an explicit and meaningful standard", provided that they "afford procedural protections".
 In 2018, during the first Trump administration, the White House revoked CNN reporter Jim Acosta's press pass, but a judge ordered him reinstated on Fifth Amendment Due Process grounds.